paulbrowne-irl/Outlook_Task_Sync/readme.md

 1. Make sure you have Outlook on your machine -(doh!)
 1. [Install Python](https://www.python.org/downloads/) on your machine.
+1. Make sure you have the required libraries - typically this will be something like ``pip install pandas openpyxl pywin32`` in a terminal.
 1. Download the two files you need into a directory, listed at the top of the page
     * Outlook.py - the actual sync script
     * task-data.xlsx - the Excel file that syncs with outlook